BloomTech-Labs/mydish-be/README.md

 As long as those values are set to the right keys and everything is saved, it will work without issue.
 EVERYONE working on the backend needs to place the exact same credentials in their `.env` file.

+## Deployed API

+This API is deployed on Heroku.
+There are two deployed versions; one is for staging, the other for production.
+Staging automatically deploys from the `development-api` branch, whereas production deploys from `master`.

 ## Tech Stack